2018 Election Update

 North Region Director

-Since March 2011, Michael has been the Manager of the Franklin County GIS Consortium.
-The GIS Consortium is a group of sixteen local government and public utility agencies in Franklin and Marion Counties.
-In 2012, the Franklin County GIS Consortium won the Esri Special Achievement in GIS Award.
-In addition to his role as GIS Manager, Michael has been appointed to the Franklin County Broadband Committee and leads the county’s social media efforts.
+Since March 2011, I have been the Manager of the Franklin County GIS Consortium.
+The GIS Consortium is a group of eighteen local government and public utility agencies in Franklin and Marion Counties.

 Jeannette Byrd, Marti Byrnes, and Shona Dunn will continue to serve in their current roles as Secretary, Treasurer and Capital Region Director.
 Matt Brown will assume the role of President and Dan Mellott will serve as Past President.